proteomexchange/proteomecentral/doc/annotate.md

 Each PROXI spectrum object in the list may have the following properties:

 - *attributes*: A list of CV terms using the PSI-MS controlled vocabulary.
 There may be as many attributes as desired.
-  The following are recognized by the annotator
+  The following are recognized by the annotator:
     - `proforma peptidoform sequence` (MS:1003169): A peptidoform string following the ProForma 2.0 specification (e.g. `LLSILSR` or `[TMTpro]-DALSSVQE[Cation:Fe[III]]SQVAQQ[Deamidated]AR`).
 If this information is not provided, the annotator will annotate the spectrum in an ID-free mode, labeling known low-mass ions, precursor-related ions (if provided)